mapoztate/osint-challenge2021/src/content/pages/about.md

 - And when we woke up, we had these bodies.
 - Spare me your space age technobabble, Attila the Hun!

-Hi, I'm a naughty nurse, and I really need someone to talk to. \$9.95 a minute.
+Hi, I'm a sleepy nurse, and I really need someone to talk to. $9.95 a minute.
 But, like most politicians, he promised more than he could deliver.
 I don't know what you did, Fry, but once again, you screwed up!
 Now all the planets are gonna start cracking wise about our mamas.

 You mean while I'm sleeping in it?
 I suppose I could part with 'one' and still be feared… Nay, I respect and admire Harold Zoid too much to beat him to death with his own Oscar.
 Negative, bossy meat creature!